Intelligentlyfavoured/ICS3203-CAT2-Assembly-MachariaHopeWaithera-150326/README.md

-# ICS3203-CAT2-Assembly-HopeMacharia
+# ICS3203-CAT2-Assembly-MachariaHopeWaithera

 ## Overview
-This repository contains assembly language programs developed for the CAT2 assignment in the ICS3203 course.
-The tasks cover fundamental concepts in assembly programming, including control flow, array manipulation, modular programming, and data monitoring with port-based simulation.
+This repository contains assembly language programs developed for the CAT2 assignment.
+The tasks cover concepts in assembly programming, including control flow, array manipulation, modular programming, and data monitoring with port-based simulation.

 ---